baus/install-discourse/README.md

 Add `host: localhost` to the production configuration because the production DB will also be run on the localhost in this configuration.

-For the production configuration make sure to your hostname to the production host_names variable.
+For the production configuration make sure the host_names variable references your domain.
+This is important to make sure links in emails are generated properly.

 When you are done the file should look similar to: